hszhao/PSPNet/README.md

 ### Introduction

-This repository is modified from Caffe version of [yjxiong](https://github.com/yjxiong/caffe/tree/mem) and [DeepLab v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) for evaluation.
+This repository is for '[Pyramid Scene Parsing Network](https://arxiv.org/abs/1612.01105)', which ranked 1st place in [ImageNet Scene Parsing Challenge 2016](http://image-net.org/challenges/LSVRC/2016/results).
+The code is modified from Caffe version of [yjxiong](https://github.com/yjxiong/caffe/tree/mem) and [DeepLab v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) for evaluation.
 We merge the batch normalization layer named 'bn_layer' in the former one into the later one while keep the original 'batch_norm_layer' in the later one unchanged for compatibility.
 The difference is that 'bn_layer' contains four parameters as 'slope,bias,mean,variance' while 'batch_norm_layer' contains two parameters as 'mean,variance'.
 Several evaluation code is borrowed from [MIT Scene Parsing](https://github.com/CSAILVision/sceneparsing).

 ### Installation